MyrTheMoth/Multiple-List-Permutator/README.md

 7. Print every permutation set to list.csv

-8. Enjoy more combinations of possible sauces than there are average available days in a human's life span!
+8. Enjoy more combinations of possible pesto sauces than there are average available days in a human's life span!

 ---------